 The directors are reimbursed for their travel and out-of-pocket expenses in connection with their duties as a director.
 In addition, the directors are allowed to participate in our Deferred Compensation Plan but their deferrals do not qualify for our Company match.
 We do not provide to directors any of the following: any legacy awards or charitable awards programs for directors upon retirement, tax reimbursement arrangements, payments in connection with a Change in Control, securities or products purchased at a discount or life insurance arrangements.
-Subject to the approval of the Board of

-Directors, we pay for spouses accompany our directors to certain Board of Directors meetings and functions.
+Subject to the approval of the Board of Directors, we pay for spouses to accompany our directors to certain Board of Directors meetings and functions.

-COMPENSATION COMMITTEE INTERLOCK AND INSIDER PARTICIPATION
+COMPENSATION COMMITTEE INTERLOCKS AND INSIDERS PARTICIPATION

-Our Compensation Committee of our Board of Directors, during the fiscal year ended December 31, 2008, consisted of Messrs.
-Blackburn, Finkelson and McCarthy.
-During the fiscal year ended December 31, 2008, there were no compensation committee interlocks or insider participation.
+Our Compensation Committee of our Board of Directors, during the fiscal year ended December 31, 2009, consisted of Messrs.
+Blackburn, Finkelson, Funk (beginning May 20, 2009) and McCarthy.
+During the fiscal year ended December 31, 2009, there were no compensation committee interlocks or insider participation.